Philosophical counseling

 Philosophical consultancy, also sometimes called philosophical practice or philosophical counseling or clinical philosophy, is a contemporary movement in practical philosophy.
 Developing since the 1980s as a profession but since the 1950s as a practice, practitioners of philosophical counseling ordinarily have a doctorate or minimally a master's degree in philosophy and offer their philosophical counseling or consultation services to clients who look for a philosophical understanding of their lives, social problems, or even mental problems.
 In the last case, philosophical counseling might be in lieu of, or in conjunction with, psychotherapy.
-The movement has often been said to be rooted in the Socratic tradition, which viewed philosophy as a search for the Good and the good life.
-A life without philosophy was not worth living for Socrates.
-This led to the philosophy of Stoicism, for example, resulting in Stoic therapy.

 Philosophical practice has continued to expand and is attractive as an alternative to counselling and psychotherapy for those who prefer to avoid a medicalization of life problems.
 Numerous philosophical consultants have emerged and there is a strong international interest and a bi-annual international conference.

 History

 Peter Koestenbaum at San Jose State University in California was an early figure in philosophical counseling.
 His 1978 book The New Image of the Person: The Theory and Practice of Clinical Philosophy set out the essential contributions of philosophy to counseling.
 His own practice was augmented by extensive training of mental health professionals in applications of philosophical principles.

 Gerd B. Achenbach and Ad Hoogendijk are two German and Dutch philosophers who established themselves as consultant philosophers in the 1980s and led the way to a number of other developments all over the world.
 They proposed an alternative to psychotherapeutic culture by working exclusively within the field of existential investigation with clients or patients, whom they called 'visitors'.

 The world's oldest association of philosophical counseling and practice appears to be the German Society for Philosophical Practice and Counseling, which was founded in 1982 by Achenbach.
 In the United States, the oldest association of philosophical counseling and practice appears to be the National Philosophical Counseling Association (NPCA), formerly called the American Society for Philosophy, Counseling, and Psychotherapy, which was co-founded in 1992 by three American philosophers, Elliot D. Cohen, Paul Sharkey, and Thomas Magnell.
 The NPCA offers a primary certificate in logic-based therapy (LBT) through the Institute of Critical Thinking.

 The movement is also connected with and related to existential therapy, which has thrived in the United Kingdom since the establishment of the Society for Existential Analysis (SEA) in London in 1988.
 This was based on the work of Emmy van Deurzen, also a philosopher who has applied philosophical thinking to the practice of psychotherapy.
 Philosophical consultancy is often applied to business consultancy as well as to individuals, as it frequently involves a rethinking of values and beliefs and is also a method for rational conflict resolution.